CosimaLL/3dio-website/README.md

 ## Editing

 All content resides in `src` folder.
-Beside html and css the following file types are supported and will get compiled to html during automatic deployment:
+Beside html and css the following file types are supported and will get compiled to html during build process:
 * `.pug` templates
 * `.md` markdown files
 * `.less` files